zachvollrath/gosolo-point-cloud-challenge/README.md

 * If you have any questions, please let us know

 #### Solution:
 The goal was to identify and remove outliers that were 2 or more standard deviations from the mean of the roof.
-The challenge was in the fact that the roof was multitiered for portions of the roof oriented in the same direction, therefore a single optimal plane could not be defined for all segments oriented in the same direction.
-Because of this I though it would be best to focus on defining outliers for a given color based on variation in the planes direction/orientation.
+A major factor of the challenge was in the fact that the roof was multitiered for portions of the roof oriented in the same direction, therefore a single optimal plane could not be defined for all segments oriented in the same direction.
+Because of this I thought it would be best to focus on defining outliers for a given color based on variation in the planes direction/orientation.
 Since the planes orientation is determined by the normal vectors, a multivariate quantity, I used the Mahalanobis distance of each normal vector.
 Mahalanobis distance is a good candidate because it is a multivariable generalization of the standard deviation from the mean measure.

 #### Data Directory Contents:
 * PointCloud.ply - Original point cloud